So, everyone out there is like “You’ve got to stake up on Bitcoin and Ethereum… Cryptocurrency is the future”

 - Bitcoin trading can be automated.
 Bitcoin bot is a computer program that creates and submits buy and sell orders to exchanges based on the rules of a pre-defined trading strategy.
 For example, a very simple trading bot might be programmed to sell Bitcoin when its price reaches a certain threshold.

 - It is more popular (and hence more valued) than any other crypto asset out there.
 Just as a side note, that popularity might be falling as Elon Musk recently announced that Tesla would not accept Bitcoin anymore due to environmental concerns.
 The value of the coin has almost halved since the tweet.

-- So, how to invest in Bitcoin? – one can invest in Bitcoin via exchanges like Binance, CoinDCX, Coinbase, etc.
+- So, how to buy Bitcoin or invest in Bitcoin? – one can invest in Bitcoin via exchanges like Binance, CoinDCX, Coinbase, etc.

 This is not exactly an aberration.
 The price of bitcoin tends to be volatile, and heavy fluctuations are to be expected.
 But environmental concerns might mean that attention is turned towards less energy-intensive coins on the market.